-

 Slow unloading times mean your driver is waiting around and not getting paid.
 Using the right management software lets you study average loading/unloading times and know how to handle route planning.

-The Industry is Not What it Seems
+Trucking Industry is Not What it Seems

 Unfortunately, drivers often find themselves unprepared or ill-informed regarding what life is like as a professional truck driver.